Playing repeated games with Large Language Models: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Max Planck Society, the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy–EXC2064/1–390727645.
-We thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Elif Akata.
-The authors thank Rahul Bhui for helpful comments.
+This work was supported by grants from the Max Planck Society (E.A., L.S., J.C.F. and E.S.), the Volkswagen Foundation (E.S.), the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2064/1 – grant no. 390727645 (E.A., S.J.O. and M.B).
+The funders had no role in study design, data collection and analysis, decision to publish or preparation of the manuscript.
+We thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting E.A.